HL7/phd/src/pagecontent/ProfileConsumers.md

 #### Property
 The property element contains time clock information and certification information.
 There will be at least one property entry for every PHD and that is the time synchronization information.
 The entry will be present even if the PHD supports no time clock, and that will be 'no time synchronization'.

 There are two types of properties, one that is described by a list of codes, and one that is described by a list of quantities.
 The list often contains only one entry.
-Though not obvious from the FHIR specification, a property cannot contain *both* a quantity and coded element.<p>
+Though not obvious from the FHIR specification, a property cannot contain *both* a quantity and coded element.

 The Device.property.type is a CodeableConcept which tells what the property is.
 There are [MDC](http://build.fhir.org/mdc.html) or [ASN1ToHL7](ASN1ToHL7.html) codes for each property type a PHD can expose.
 They are as follows: